UniversityOfPlymouth-Electronics/Embedded-Systems/level6/Cplusplus-oop.md

 }
 ```

-You need to focus on the `Flashy` class, as this has been written with a specific criteria - **to be platform independent**.
+You need to initially focus on the `Flashy` class, as this has been written with a specific criteria - **to be platform independent**.
 However, it is clearly running on Mbed.

 | TASK 344 | continued |
 | --- | --- |